montefiore-ai/image-datasets/README.md

 # image_datasets

 Provide easy access to images in a dataset.
 For now support classification and segmentation datasets.
-The lib assumes the following structure for the dataset files (explained below).
+The lib assumes a certain structure for the dataset files (explained below).

 ## Directory structures
 * For segmentation: